 Being in a resort area, you have lots of guided tour options with resort pickup, including land and sea tours.
 The West Maui Mountains behind Ka’anapali offer a lovely backdrop to all of your beach adventures plus hiking and ziplining.
 West Maui is the best place for whale-watching and a great spot for sailing.

-My least favorite part about Ka’anapali is that it was the windiest of all four areas.
+My least favorite part about Ka’anapali is that it was the windiest of all four areas to stay in Maui.
 It’s also among the busiest, especially south of Black Rock.
 But you can find more sheltered and secluded beaches, such as the Napili area farther north.

 Ka’anapali is 40 minutes from the airport (plus Hana and Haleakalā).

-Hanua Kai in Ka’anapali (130 Kai Malina Parkway, Lahaina): This resort and spa is a great choice for a variety of guests, with studios, 1-, 2- and 3-bedroom suites.
+We stayed at Honua Kai in Ka’anapali (130 Kai Malina Parkway, Lahaina).
+This resort and spa is a great choice for a variety of guests, with studios, 1-, 2- and 3-bedroom suites.
 It’s right on the lovely Ka’anapali North Beach and has large lanais, pools for all ages, and a great ocean-front restaurant (Duke’s Beach House).
 You can even pick the decor style you prefer!

 Hanua Kai is on the north side of Black Rock, which has a more spacious, quieter vibe than the more expensive resorts to the south.
 The beach is great for swimming and snorkeling but can get a bit windy.